Ali-Asgari/Assembler_Disassembler/README.md

 To assemble assembly instructions using Python, follow these steps:

-    Open a terminal.
+Open a terminal.Run the command:
-    Run the command: python3 Assembler.py.
+    python3 Assembler.py.
 Enter your assembly instructions when prompted.

 ## Disassembler